ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A client needs to acquire information about the key configuration of the oblivious request resource in order to send encapsulated requests.
 In order to ensure that clients do not encapsulate messages that other entities can intercept, the key configuration MUST be authenticated and have integrity protection.

-This document describes the "application/ohttp-keys" media type; see
-{{ohttp-keys}}.
-This media type might be used, for example with HTTPS, as part of a system for configuring or discovering key configurations.
+This document does not define how that acquisition occurs.
+However, in order to help facilitate interoperability, it does specify a format for the keys.
+This an encapsulated request ensures that different client implementations can be configured in the same way and also enables advertising key configurations in a consistent format.
+This format might be used, for example with HTTPS, as part of a system for configuring or discovering key configurations.
 Note however that such a system needs to consider the potential for key configuration to be used to compromise client privacy; see {{privacy}}.

-Specifying a format for expressing the information a client needs to construct an encapsulated request ensures that different client implementations can be configured in the same way.
-This also enables advertising key configurations in a consistent format.

 A client might have multiple key configurations to select from when encapsulating a request.
 Clients are responsible for selecting a preferred key